fastrgv/AdaGate/README.md

 ## Build instructions for AdaGate:

-Two [pre-compiled] binary executables are delivered, one for gnu/linux and one for OS-X.  The Mac binary should run on most any standard Mac with OS-X.  The linux binary, adagate_gnu, is intended to run in the presence of the directory "gnulibs", which contains some dynamically loaded libraries that can be, but need not be present on a target system:  SDL2, SFML, FLAC, ogg, vorbis, freetype, jpeg, openal.
+Two [pre-compiled] binary executables are delivered, one for gnu/linux and one for OS-X.  The Mac binary should run on most any standard Mac with a recent version of OS-X.  The linux binary, adagate_gnu, is intended to run in the presence of the directory "gnulibs", which contains some dynamically loaded libraries that can be, but need not be present on a target system:  SDL2, SFML, FLAC, ogg, vorbis, freetype, jpeg, openal.

 Build scripts for GNAT2015 or newer are provided.
 Suggestions or help improving the build process is welcome.

 -------------------------------------------------------
-**MacOSX:**

-ocmp.sh:
+**MacOSX** => ocmp.sh:

 build script for generating a portable executable that will run on most OS-X platforms whether or not they have non-standard libraries SDL2 or SFML installed.
-I used this to build the executable that I deliver, named adagate_osx.
+This is used to build the executable named adagate_osx.
 Macs with a recent but standard configuration of OS-X should be able to rebuild using this script.

 ------------------------------------------------------
-**GNU/Linux:**

-lcmp.sh:
+**GNU/Linux** => lcmp.sh

-utilizes the uncommon relocatable libraries (mainly SDL2, SFML) that are delivered in this bundle under ./gnulibs/.
-This is used to build the dynamic [gnu/linux] executable, which should run in the presence of ./gnulibs, whether or not your system has those libraries installed.
-This was used to create the executable named adagate_gnu.
+utilizes the non-standard shared libraries (mainly SDL2, SFML) that are delivered in this bundle under ./gnulibs/.
+This is used to build the [gnu/linux] executable, which should run in the presence of ./gnulibs/, whether or not your system has those libraries installed.
+Note that the runtime loader will prefer system libraries if they are present.

-The authoring build system is OpenSUSE v13.2 which uses GLIBC 2.14.
-This generally means that if your linux distro uses glibc v2.14 or newer, then the prebuilt binary should probably run on your system.
+The portability of the prebuilt linux executable was somewhat degraded with the recent update to the new SFML audio library v2.3.2, and its manifold dependencies: FLAC, ogg, vorbis, freetype, jpeg, & openal.
+The current build is compiled on OpenSUSE v13.2, and uses GLIBC 2.14 [dating from june 2011].
+This generally means that if your linux distro uses glibc v2.14 or newer, then the prebuilt binary should probably run on your system (and be rebuildable).

-If the delivered linux binary does not run, and recompilation fails to create a usable executable, try the following steps to compile and run on linux distros that are not compatible.
+If the delivered linux binary does not run, try the following steps:

-* Install Cmake...complicated to build from source, but easy using a system update.

-* Install SDL2-dev.
-	* First, try a system update of libSDL2-devel.
-	* Downloading and building SDL2 from source is the hardest way, but still easy.
-Requires Cmake.
+* Read the installation tutorial on the SFML website.
+Then download their precompiled libraries for v2.3.2.
+At this point you can either install SFML into your system, or simply copy the library files libsfml\* into [adagate-install-directory]/gnulibs/ using the "-a" flag for the copy command.

+If you still cannot recomple and run AdaGate, then proceed to the next step.

-* Install SFML-dev.
+* Install Cmake using your system's built-in update methodology.
-	* First, try a system update of sfml-dev or libsfml-devel.
-	* Building SFML from source using Cmake is difficult because there are several prerequisites, but if you add them one at a time based on the cmake error messages, it is achievable.

-* For Ada code, you will need to install GNAT GPL from libre.adacore.com/download/.
+* Manually install GNAT GPL from libre.adacore.com/download/.
 This is very easy.

-At this point, the delivered compile script lcmp.sh is likely to work without mods.
+* Now, update your system to ensure you have all these development libraries:  flac-dev, ogg-dev, vorbis-dev, freetype-dev, jpeg-dev, openal-dev.

+* Then manually install SFML:  download and build SFML v2.3.2 from source using Cmake.
+This can be tedious without performing the previous step first.
+Once the configure step succeeds, the make step should also succeed.
+Again, you can either install SFML into your system, or simply copy the newly created (shared) library files libsfml\* into [adagate-install-directory]/gnulibs/ using the "-a" flag for the copy command.

+* Manually install SDL2 v2.0.4:  download and build SDL2 from source usind Cmake.
+This is fairly easy.

+Finally, you might need to recompile using the script "lcmp.sh".